Dalal Abu Amneh

-Dalal Ghazi Muhammad Abu Amneh (دلال غازي محمد أبو آمنة; born 1983) is a Palestinian-Israeli singer, producer, and a neuroscientist.
+Dalal Ghazi Muhammad Abu Amneh (دلال غازي محمد أبو آمنة; born 9 August 1983) is a Palestinian-Israeli singer, producer, and neuroscientist.

 Early life and career

 Abu Amneh was born on 1983 in the city of Nazareth in the Northern District of Israel.
 She grew up in an Arab Muslim middle class family in Nazareth and has four sisters.
 She graduated with a bachelor's degree in cognitive science at the Hebrew University of Jerusalem.
 For her doctoral degree in neuroscience, she attended the Technion Israel Institute of Technology and completed her dissertation in 2019.

 She started singing at the age of four, where she participated in the Spring Princess competition and won the title for the song "Maryam Maryamti" in 1987.
 At the age of sixteen, she was known for her elaborate performance of authentic songs and old roles, in addition to her performance of songs of Palestinian and Levantine heritage.
 Prominent musicians of the Arab world, such as Salah Al-Sharnoubi and Assala, witnessed her and praised her voice, which in their opinion combines authenticity and modernity.

 She is known for presenting committed human art and works to develop Palestinian art so that it preserves its originality on the one hand and simulates the young generation and the Western listener on the other hand, as a means of consolidating the Palestinian identity and supporting the causes of the Palestinian people.
 Abu Amneh participated in important international and Arab festivals, such as the Jerash Festival in Jordan and the Arab Music Festival at the Egyptian Opera House.
 She represented Palestine in several Arab operettas, such as the Land of the Prophets operetta 2012 and the Freedom Call operetta 2014.
 She also participates permanently in cultural and artistic evenings locally, Arably and internationally.
 In addition to her participation in her own band, Abu Amneh is the lead singer in the international orchestra MESTO, through which she presents songs of Arab and Palestinian heritage, accompanied by Western musicians, with orchestral arrangements all over the world.